solomonjbasha/WeatherAPI/README.md

 - Fetches data about a location weather from an open source weather API.

 Features:
-- At the moment it can only display your current location.
 - Displays a brief historic forecast chart.
 - showcases forecast for the upcoming days.
 - Includes automatic background transition with effects.
 - Responsive and works well with mobiles and other devices.

-Check out project brief:

-Bugs/Code Review:
-- Search button needs to be optimized to search for other locations.